 INVISIBLE FENCE DISADVANTAGES

 Installation may take some time

-No protection from other animals or bad people getting inside the boundary
+No protection from other animals getting inside the boundary

 If your dog gets out of the boundary, the shock of the collar will prevent the dog from going back home

 Your dog will be protected from unwanted visitors and roaming animals

 Your dog will not bite anyone unless they put their hand through the fence